Alejogb1/job-board/blog-data/delphi-case-statement-with-string.md

 ```

-It works alright but be careful because `TStringList` is really powerful and has a lot of stuff inside that you might not need.
+It works but be careful because `TStringList` is really powerful and has a lot of stuff inside that you might not need.
 So for a simple use case like this it’s probably an overkill but for complex cases that's a really nice option to have.

 So there you have it three approaches to tackle the Delphi `case` statement and string problem.
 The hash approach is quick and easy but can be a headache The dictionary/lookup method is more robust and less prone to collisions The string list method works as a good middle ground.